Amine Takieddine: Career

-His friend Anton Gemayel asked for his assistance in publishing Az-Zouhour magazine, so he did, and they became partners since the fourth issue of the magazine in June 1911.
-It was a highly esteemed monthly literary magazine, which was published intermittently.
+His friend Anton Gemayel asked for his assistance in publishing Az-Zouhour magazine, and they became partners since the fourth issue of the magazine in June 1911.
 It ran up until December 1913, spearheading the Arab Renaissance movement at the time.

 After the war ended and the French mandate was imposed on the country, the French authorities assigned him to supervise subsidies, and he was later appointed as member in the court that was established to look into the property sale/purchase transactions that took place during the war.
 He spent two years in that position.

 Takieddine then moved to Beirut and worked in journalism.
 He started writing for Al Bayrak newspaper then for Al Barq newspaper.
 After that, he started his own law firm in 1919, alongside his friend Gabriel Nassar.
 His office in Beirut was turned into a "poetry club" for meeting up with poets and writers such as his friends Bechara El Khoury, Moussa Nammour, Michel Zakour, Wadih Akel, Elias Fayad, Adib Mazhar, and Elias Abou Chabke.
-Rumors claim that Abou Chabke used to visit Takieddine in his office to read his poetry to him and that Chabke was always met with attention and motivation; the same motivation that contributed in shaping and growing Takieddine's talents.
+Rumors claim that Abou Chabke used to visit Takieddine in his office to read his poetry to him and that Chabke was always met with attention and motivation.